vdelia/vdelia.github.io/_posts/2015-10-15-prime-number-sieves-with-julia.md

-Julia has a dynamic type system, but we can add [type annotation][type_doc] to variables, like *ub*, to generate more efficient code.
+Julia has a dynamic type system, but we can add [type annotations][type_doc] to variables, like *ub*, to generate more efficient code.

 Moreover, `get_upper_bound` is a *generic function*.
 We can write several implementations of it, by adding different type specialization of its arguments ([*multimethods*][methods]).
 Then, Julia chooses the concrete implementation to run by implementing *multiple dispatch*.

 **In [2]:**